A camping trip as a couple will be much more enjoyable if you run through this checklist of essential items before leaving home.

 12. Head lamp.
 Bring one each, these are essential for finding the bathroom at night!

-13. Solar cell/battery.
+13. Solar panel & battery bank.
 Pack sufficient batteries or a solar charger for all of your battery-powered articles.

 14. Mobile phone.
 Purchase a weatherproof case and charge your phone before leaving home.
 Turn it off when you get to the campsite- only to be used in emergencies and to take some pictures of course.